oyangetheresa-spec/thessy-travels/content/about.md

 ### 🏠 Built in the Trenches
 I didn’t just learn this from a manual. **I started this journey as a host.** I know the exhaustion of 2:00 AM guest messages and the chaos of manual scheduling.

 That "hustle" is exactly why I shifted toward engineering.
-I realized that most hosting headaches aren't hospitality problems—they are **efficiency problems.** I’m here to bridge the gap between human hospitality and high-performance systems.
+I realized that most hosting headaches aren't hospitality problems they are **efficiency problems.** I’m here to bridge the gap between human hospitality and high-performance systems.

 ---
 ### 🛠️ The Competitive Edge